peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimalExtras.md

 * <code>ed</code> - An arbitrary-precision number containing the mantissa to rotate.
- If this mantissa contains more digits than the precision, the most-significant digits are chopped off the mantissa.
+ If this mantissa contains more digits than the precision, the most-significant digits are chopped off the mantissa before the rotation begins.

 * <code>ed2</code> - An arbitrary-precision number indicating the number of digits to rotate the first operand's mantissa.
 Must be an integer with an